ibericode/mailchimp-top-bar/readme.txt

 });
 `

-= How to change the color of the toggle icon? =
+= How to hide the bar on small screens? =

-You can use the following CSS to change the appearance of the toggle icon.
+Adding the following CSS to your site should hide the bar on all screens smaller than 600px.
+The [Simple Custom CSS](https://wordpress.org/plugins/simple-custom-css/) plugin is great for adding custom CSS.

 `
+@media( max-width: 600px ) {
-#mailchimp-top-bar .mctb-close { color: red; }
+	#mailchimp-top-bar { display: none !important; }
+}
 `

 = I think I found a bug.
 What now? =